arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/10.opta-modbus-tcp-plc-ide/content.md

 ### Testing Modbus TCP Communication Between Opta™ Devices (PLC IDE)

-You can access the complete example project [here](assets/ModbusTCP_Opta_Example.zip).
+You can download the complete example project [here](assets/ModbusTCP_Opta_Example.zip).

-Set both Opta™ devices running with the corresponding main PLC code with the hardware setup explained in [this section](#hardware-setup).
-You will be able to observe the following results on client Opta™ periodically:
+Run the main PLC code on both Opta™ devices with the hardware setup described in [this section](#hardware-setup).
+The following results can be observed on the client Opta™ at specific counter values:

 * Counter value = `500`: The status LED #1 and relay #1 will turn on
 * Counter value = `1000`: The status LED #2 and relay #2 will turn on